hessjacob/Quantitative-Macro-Models/README.md

   * Version 2 -- Continuous income process which is discretely approximated up to seven different income states using the Rouwenhorst method.
 Solves the household    problem with VFI.
 Runs a simulation for 50,000 households

 - Endogenous Grid Method
   * Version 1 -- 2 income states.
 Solves the household problem with EGM.
 Runs a simulation for 50,000 households.
+Solves for the invariant distribution using an eigenvector method.

 ## Neoclassical Growth (Deterministic and Stochastic)
 - Discretized VFI to solve the model and Chebyshev polynomial approximation of decision rules to simulate.